Abhi132004/Poland_refugees/README.md

 );
 ```

-We Loaded data from stage to table in snowflake:
+I Loaded data from stage to table in snowflake:
 ```sql
 COPY INTO OTODOM_DATA_DUMP_SHORT
 FROM @MY_CSV_STAGE_SHORT;
 ```

-To verify the data we checked the count:
+To verify the data I checked the count:
 ```sql
 SELECT COUNT(1) FROM OTODOM_DATA_DUMP_SHORT; --  62816 records.
 ```
 # Flatten the data and load to a new table<br>

-As the data was in json format semi structured format we need to move the data in different columns.<br>
+As the data was in json format semi structured format I need to move the data in different columns.<br>
-In this step we created the new table otodom_data_short_flatten which will hold the flatten data.
+In this step I created the new table otodom_data_short_flatten which will hold the flatten data.
 Also added the one identifier column called rn<br>
-We used PARSE_JSON function to parse the JSON data in this field.<br>
+I used PARSE_JSON function to parse the JSON data in this field.<br>
-As in the description there are few html tags so we used the regexp to remove that and in other we have just removed the “ and replaced it with blanks and also the caret and made datatype as string(json_data is the name)
+As in the description there are few html tags so I used the regexp to remove that and in other I have just removed the “ and replaced it with blanks and also the caret and made datatype as string(json_data is the name)

 ```sql
 CREATE OR REPLACE table otodom_data_short_flatten